“Shoot for the moon, if you miss, you’ll still be among the stars…” -Les Brown

 My kids and I joined the other “crew members” for a simulated launch at the Shuttle Launch Experience inside the Space Shuttle Atlantis attraction, for an earth-quaking, roaring Space Shuttle launch.

-Then, with customary NASA t-shirt in bag, we departed the Kennedy Space Center all too soon, with tired feet and thoughts of the miraculous feats of man.
+Then, with customary NASA t-shirt, we departed the Kennedy Space Center all too soon, with tired feet and thoughts of the miraculous feats of man.

 Things to Know Before You Go